pulb/mailnag/README.md

 Closing the configuration window will start Mailnag automatically.

 ### Default Mail Client
-Clicking a mail notification popup will open the default mail client specified in `System Settings -> System Info -> Default Applications`.
+Clicking a mail notification popup will open the default mail client specified in `GNOME Control Center -> Details -> Default Applications`.
 If you're a webmail (e.g. gmail) user and want your account to be launched in a browser, please install a tool like [gnome-gmail](http://gnome-gmail.sourceforge.net).

 ### Desktop integration